LemonTea387/Graphics-sandbox/README.md

 - [ ] Graphics backend abstraction, scenes can use a common interface.
 - [ ] Vulkan?
 - [ ] Better errors, currently it's just a raw enum that tells us 0 details.
-- [ ] An actual logging system, currently doing cerr and it's horrible.
+- [ ] Scenes system provided by engine.

 ## Building
 ### Pre-requisites